sp-hash/TeamBlackMiner/OPTIONS.md

                             Example:

 			    TBMiner --configfile C:\TBMiner\TBMiner.conf

 			    (See CONFIG_GILE.md for a example configuration file.)

 -L --log                    Enable logging.
                             A flag to enable logging.
-                            File with output is named TBMiner.log.
+                            Output is written to a file in cwd named TBMiner.log.

 -l --logfile                Set name for logfile.